 The figures translate into poor performance, decreased customer satisfaction, decreased sales and increased costs of inventory warehousing and inventory spoilage.
 Basically there are two really simple outcomes:

-- Either retailers stock up on too much inventory which turns to increased warehousing costs and spoiled products.
+Either retailers stock up on too much inventory which turns to increased warehousing costs and spoiled products.

-- …Or they don’t and they miss on sales opportunities
+…Or they don’t and they miss on sales opportunities

 How do you solve Inventory Distortion?
 (Not exactly) Simple: Demand Sensing

 Demand Sensing is a concept and set of technologies that make use of analytical and prediction models to estimate … well … demand.
 Imagine a retailer that runs a network of 10 stores, one online store and has a mobile app that drives sales also, along side a call center.
 Maybe they engage in some sort of live shopping to improve their performance.